Heavy D: Death

 Heavy D's final live performance was with Eddie F at the BET Hip Hop Awards on October 11, 2011, their first live televised performance together in 15 years.
 Myers died less than a month later on November 8, in Los Angeles, California, at the age of 44.
 He collapsed outside his home in Beverly Hills, California, and was taken to Cedars-Sinai Medical Center.
 His death was initially thought to be connected to pneumonia.
-An autopsy report, released on December 27, 2011, stated that the cause of death was a pulmonary embolism (PE) caused by a blood clot in a leg.
-He had also suffered from heart disease.
+An autopsy report, released on December 27, 2011, stated that the cause of death was a pulmonary embolism (PE) caused by a blood clot in a leg; he had also suffered from heart disease.
 Craig Harvey, chief of the Los Angeles County Department of Coroner, said that the blood clot that resulted in the PE was "most likely formed during an extended airplane ride".
-Heavy D had recently returned from a trip to Cardiff, Wales, United Kingdom, where he performed at a Michael Jackson tribute concert.
+Heavy D had recently returned from a trip to Cardiff, where he performed at a Michael Jackson tribute concert.

 Shortly after his death, MC Hammer and others paid tribute to Heavy D on Twitter.
 Hammer tweeted that, "We had a lot of great times touring together.
 He had a heart of gold.
 He was a part of what's good about the world."
 His funeral was held at Grace Baptist Church in his hometown of Mount Vernon, New York.
 He was buried at Ferncliff Cemetery in Hartsdale, New York.